vbookshelf/Takkie-Translate-Offline/README.md

 <br>

 - AI translation on a stick.
+- Double-click to install and run.
 - Supports 55 languages and regional variants (e.g., pt-BR vs. pt-PT or zh-Hant vs. zh-Hans).
 - Web based Flask app.
 But looks and feels like a native macOS application.
 - Your data never leaves your machine.
 Total privacy for sensitive work.
 - Bundles the AI model and all binary executables together with the app - including Ollama.
 - Only the first install requires an internet connection.
-Double-click to install.
 - Copies of the installed app can be shared using a thumb-drive or AirDrop.
 - All dependencies travel with the copy.
-No installation necessary.
-Double-click to run.
 - Runs completely offline.
 - Can be run on an external SSD.
 - Runs in a virtual environment so other software on the user's computer is not disturbed.